How to Get From Chiang Mai to Pai

-4 ways to get from Chiang Mai to Pai
+What are the 4 ways to travel from Chiang Mai to Pai?

 Still looking for accommodation?
 Don't forget to check out our favourite places to stay in Pai at the bottom of this page.